-College of Engineering Associate Professor, Civil and Environmental Engineering
+College of Engineering Assistant Professor, Civil and Environmental Engineering

 - Email: email@example.com

 Michael Kane is an Assistant Professor of Civil and Environmental Engineering at Northeastern University where his research and teaching focus on human-in-the-loop control of civil infrastructure.
 Prior to joining Northeastern, he served as a Fellow at the U.S. Department of Energy’s (DoE) Advanced Research Project Agency – Energy (ARPA-E) where he identified new technology development opportunities for control of civil energy infrastructure, primarily in the areas of transportation, buildings, and distributed energy resources.
 In 2014, he finished a PhD at the University of Michigan where he pursued novel ways of embedding computational intelligence into civil systems in the Laboratory for Intelligent Systems and Technology (LIST).
 Outside the office and lab, he enjoys cycling, games of ultimate, skiing, and backpacking.